Is an FHA loan right for you?

 The average buyer who finances with a conventional loan only spends 25% of their income on housing costs and 37% of their income on all recurring debt payments.

 With the government standing behind your debt, lenders charge a much lower interest rate than your credit scores and debt might warrant.

-That's actually less than the average cost of a conventional loan, which is around 4.31%.
+That's just slightly higher than the average cost of a conventional loan, which is around 5.04%.